Bobby Cox: Toronto Blue Jays (1982–1985)

-Cox joined the Toronto Blue Jays in 1982, who steadily improved over the four years of his management.
-Cito Gaston was brought in as a coach for the team because of Cox, and Gaston would be named manager of the Jays years later.
+The Toronto Blue Jays hired Cox as their manager in 1982, and they steadily improved over the four years of his management.
 In 1983, Cox led the Blue Jays to the first winning record in franchise history.
-In 1985, Cox's fourth season with the club, the Blue Jays finished in first place in the American League East, the franchise's first division title m.
+In 1984, he led the team to an 89–73–1 record and second-place finish in the AL East.
+In 1985, Cox's fourth season with the club, the Blue Jays finished in first place in the American League East, the franchise's first division title.
 That season, the American League Championship Series was expanded to a best-of-seven format after 16 seasons of a best-of-five format.
-This change ultimately made the difference when Cox's Blue Jays became only the fifth team to lose a playoff series after leading three games to one to the Kansas City Royals, with the decision by Dick Howser to counter Cox's platooning by starting a right-handed pitcher before going with left-handed relievers in the middle innings proving key.
+This change ultimately made the difference, as the Blue Jays leading three games to one to the Kansas City Royals, lost three straight games to drop the series.
+The decision by Kansas City manager Dick Howser to counter Cox's platooning by starting a right-handed pitcher before going with left-handed relievers in the middle innings proving key.

-After the 1985 season, the Braves asked for permission to ask him about their general manager position, which Toronto allowed despite nearly signing Cox for the next season.
-While he didn't think he would be going, he ultimately came to accept their idea.
-On October 22, 1985, Cox left to return to Atlanta as general manager; he stated that a key reason was to be closer to his family, who had continued to live in suburban Marietta, Georgia.
+After the 1985 season, the Braves asked for permission to interview Cox for their general manager position.
+On October 22, 1985, Cox left Toronto to return to Atlanta as general manager; he stated that a key reason was to be closer to his family, who had continued to live in suburban Marietta, Georgia.
 Cox and incoming manager Chuck Tanner both received five-year contracts from Turner.
-Cox finished his stint as Jays manager with a record of 355 wins and 292 losses for his regular season record.
-Cox was replaced in Toronto by Jimy Williams.
+Cox finished his stint as Jays manager with a 355–292 record.

-Second stint with the Atlanta Braves (1986–2010)
+Atlanta Braves (1986–2010)

 General manager

 After going through two managers over the course of less than five years with disastrous results in attendance and performance, Cox fired Russ Nixon in June 1990 and named himself field manager.
 Cox had spent the prior four seasons accumulating talented players, including Tom Glavine, Steve Avery, John Smoltz, Ron Gant, and David Justice.
 He was also responsible for drafting Chipper Jones with the first overall pick in the 1990 draft.
-After the 1990 season, he handed the general manager's post to Kansas City Royals general manager John Schuerholz.
+After the 1990 season, Cox handed the general manager's post to Kansas City Royals general manager John Schuerholz.

 1991

 In 1991, the Braves, along with the Minnesota Twins, became the first teams to go from last place to first place from one year to the next.
 The two teams met in the 1991 World Series, which the Twins won in seven games.
-It was the second World Series in which the home team won every game.
-The first was in 1987 when the Twins defeated the St. Louis Cardinals in seven games.